SelfMagician/Magic/index.md

 -   Looking and touching Wife, Girlfriend, Darling, gives Self and overrides Non-Self and Dead Self.
 [Forever On]
 -   No Non-Self and Dead Self magic in and on Self and things.
 [Forever On]
 -   No deletion of memory by Non-Self and Dead Self.
 [Forever On]
--   Original Soul in Visual View.
-[Forever On]
--   No replacement of Self.
-[Forever On]
 -   No memory and foresight by Non-Self and Dead Self.
 [Forever On]
 -   No spell magic by Non-Self and Dead Self on Self and things.
 [Forever On]
 -   No Self memory and Self foresight, in and on Self and things by Non-Self and Dead Self.
 [Forever On]